 Reporting and Reconciliation

-- For those events/activities that have Gift Eligible (funds deposited at UMF) transactions use the UMF DMS (Donor Management System) to access the Fund Statement Report.
-For those events/activities that have Non-Gift Eligible (funds deposited at the University) transactions use the University Account Budget Status Report to track revenue and expenses for the event/activity.
+- For those events/activities that have Gift Eligible (funds deposited at UMF) transactions, use the UMF Donor Management System (DMS) to access the Fund Statement report.
+For those events/activities that have Non-Gift Eligible transactions (funds deposited at the University) use the University Account Budget Status Report to track revenue and expenses for the event/activity.
 These two reports may need to be combined for a comprehensive event/activity review.

-- Review the UMF expense fund for the specific event/activity and reconcile expenses incurred at the University to ensure enough funds have been drawn from the UMF funds to cover the University incurred expenses for the event/activity.
-O&M funds can only be used for events/activities if UMF funds are insufficient to cover University incurred expenses for the event/activity and are allowable.
-Refer to Administrative Policy: Hospitality and Other Special Expenses for further guidance.
+- Review the UMF fund for the specific event/activity and reconcile expenses incurred at the University to ensure enough funds have been drawn from the UMF-specific fund to cover the University-incurred expenses for the event/activity.
+Current Unrestricted funds can only be used for events/activities if UMF funds are insufficient to cover University-incurred expenses for the event/activity and are allowable.
+Refer to Administrative Policies: Hospitality and Entertainment of Non-Employees and Business Expenses for further guidance.

-- Units must review and reconcile the financial transactions of the event/activity between the UMF fund and the University chartstring in accordance with Administrative Policy: Reconciling and Verifying General Ledger Accounts and Other Financial Information at least twice a year by December 31 and June 30.
+- Units must review and reconcile the financial transactions of the event/activity between the UMF fund and the University ChartField String in accordance with Administrative Policy: Reconciling and Verifying General Ledger Accounts and Other Financial Information at least twice a year by December 31 and June 30.

 Determining How to Handle Events/Activities From a Sponsorship Perspective

-- The University’s sponsorship classifications group, comprised of representatives from the Tax Management Office, UMF and the Controller’s Office will review the materials and respond with rapid input to those who are uncertain on how to handle an event/activity.
+- The University’s sponsorship classifications group, comprised of representatives from the Tax Management Office, UMF, and the Controller’s Office, will review the materials and respond to those who are uncertain how to handle an event/activity.
 An answer related to proper handling or a request to obtain clarifying information will be provided to the requestor within three working days.

 - Additional resources related to Unrelated Business Income - Advertising and Unrelated Business Income - Corporate Sponsorships can be found on the Tax Management Office website.